Hiroyuki Kato, Assistant Professor

 Taha Lodhi, Undergraduate Student

-Taha is a freshman in UNC, and a volunteer intern in the lab.
+Taha is a sophomore at UNC, and a volunteer intern in the lab.
 He joined Kato Lab in September of 2017.
+Over the summer, he had the opportunity to work at the NINDS, where he participated in research on cerebral malaria and the blood-brain barrier.